threefoldtech/digitalmeX/docs/packages/README.md

 - docmacros
     - macro's as used in docsite(s)
     - each file inside is a docmacro (can be in subdirs)
-- zrobotrepos
-    - path or url for zerorobot
-    - each subdir is a zrobot_repo
-- configobjects
-    - configuration objects which are serialized as yaml or toml or json
-    - get loaded in BCDB for this DigitalME
-    - each file inside is a configuration obj (can be in subdirs)

 ## toml config items